sojiadvanced/Cognitive-Routing-Protocol/README.md

 # Installation
 The following carefully enumerate the set of instructions required to setup the CARP module in Aqua-Sim-NG as found below:

-# Usage
-The usage of the protocol is similar to existing routing modules in AquaSim where an object of the AquaSimHelper is used to install the routing module on all the nodes in the underwater environment topology.

 ```bash

 1. Download ns-3.27 via https://www.nsnam.org/release/ns-allinone-3.27.tar.bz2